Woolloongabba

 Woolloongabba's health indicators show below-average outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.

-Private health cover stands at approximately 53% of the total population (~5,609 people), compared to 55.8% across Greater Brisbane.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 11.0 and 7.7% of residents respectively.
-74.1% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-Working-age residents have low chronic condition prevalence.
-The area has 7.7% of residents aged 65 and over (810 people), lower than the 15.2% in Greater Brisbane.
+Private health cover stands at approximately 53% of the total population (~5,574 people), slightly leading the average SA2 area, compared to 55.8% across Greater Brisbane.
+The most prevalent medical conditions in Woolloongabba are mental health issues and asthma, affecting 11.0% and 7.7% of residents respectively.
+Conversely, 74.1% of residents declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents in Woolloongabba exhibit low chronic condition prevalence.
+However, the area has a lower proportion of seniors aged 65 and over, at 7.3% (764 people), compared to 15.1% in Greater Brisbane.
 Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health